Preconception Planning Checklist

 ✔ Be Mindful of your Mental Health: If you’ve had a history of depression or anxiety, or you’re currently on medication related to your mental health, speak to your psychiatrist, OB/GYN or your reproductive endocrinologist to plan accordingly.
 They can help you find an antidepressant that's safe to take while you're trying to conceive and throughout your pregnancy.

-It's All About Awareness
+Pregnancy Preparation: All About Awareness

 The biggest goal of National Infertility Awareness Week is to do just that: Raise awareness.
 So, whether you know for certain you want to have children or are still undecided, to be aware and know your health as it relates to conceiving can be life changing!

-And if you have any fertility concerns or need any help, we are always available for a consultation!
+And if you have any fertility concerns or need any help, we are always available for consultation!